-This easy sous vide Cornish hen recipe is perfect for the busy cook who still wants to serve a delicious home cooked meal, but just doesn’t have the time to slave over a stove.
+The idea of preparing a whole bird can be daunting and intimidating, but this easy sous vide (affiliate link) Cornish hen recipe is perfect for the busy cook who still wants to serve a delicious home cooked meal, but doesn’t have time to spend a lot of time in the kitchen.

 Preparation doesn’t take long at all.